 In his Kelo dissent, Justice Thomas notes the originalist scholarship on “public use” and how far current practice deviates from it.
 He cites the work of Eagle’s colleague, Eric Claeys, “Public Use Limitations and Natural Property Rights.”
 Thomas also refers to the natural right to own property, I believe the last mention of natural rights in a Supreme Court opinion. (“The Public Use Clause, in short, embodied the Framers’ understanding that property is a natural, fundamental right, prohibiting the government from “tak[ing] property from A. and giv[ing] it to B.””)

 Given the interest of developers in eminent domain, it is not entirely surprising that Republicans in California supported the continued existence of redevelopment agencies, while Democrats favored abolishing them (the pro-property rights position).
 Redevelopment uses eminent domain to develop shiny new property on “blighted” areas.
-Redevelopment agencies have defined blight as the presence of houses having only one bathroom, no central air conditioning, and only a bedroom or two.
-The politics of the issue are somewhat complicated by the role of Proposition 13′s limit on property tax increases, but that’s an issue for another day.
+Redevelopment agencies have defined blight as the presence of houses having only one bathroom (link no longer available), no central air conditioning, and only a bedroom or two.
+The politics of the issue are somewhat complicated by the role of Proposition 13’s limit on property tax increases, but that’s an issue for another day.